GorbulasDev/offset_docs/doc/docs/source/intro/blockchain_comparison.rst

 Efficiency
 ----------

-Performing transactions in a blockchain based currency is very expensive.
+Performing transactions in a blockchain-based currency is very expensive.
 Consider a new transaction being issued to a blockchain network.
 In the typical blockchain currency, the transaction is sent to all the network participants.
 Each participant has to verify the transaction.

-The network participants then have to perform expensive proof of work to maintain consensus over the current state of the blockchain.
+The network participants then have to perform expensive proof-ofwork to maintain consensus over the current state of the blockchain.
 Taking Bitcoin for
 example: